emdewsnap/canterburn/npcs.md

 Charles AKA Charlie | he/him | Bigfoot.
 Lives in the forest with his spouse.
 Works to destroy the Abnormalities.
 Kieran Thomas | he/him | Captain of the high school swim team.
 Dead.
 Lena | she/her | Friend of Kieran.
 Jade | she/her | Friend of Kieran.
-Chris' GF
+Chris' GF.
+The Spooky, has joined the Hunters.
 Chris | he/him | Friend of Kieran.
 Swim team member.
 Jade's BF.
 Aaron | he/him | Friend of Kieran.
 Swim team member.
 Katie | she/her | High schooler, seemed to be posessed.